-Valuation allowances for bad debts
+- Valuation allowances for bad debts

 Valuation allowances for bad debts require a high degree of judgement by management and a review of individual balances based on customers' credit ratings, market trends, and historical analysis of bad debts at an aggregated level.
-This judgement is put into practice through the application of procedurised methodologies developed by the Vidrala Group, mainly based on the detailed analysis of credit ratings and historical sales and payments.
+This judgement is put into practice through the application of procedurised methodologies developed by the Vidrala Group, mainly based on the detailed analysis of credit ratings and historical sales and payments as well as the expected loss resulting from a default event during the next 12 months or during the life of the contract (see note 3 (g)).
 Additionally, control over collection solvency is complemented through credit insurance coverage (see note 18).

-Income tax
+- Income tax